nimh-sfim/rtPupilPhase/README.md

     ```

 1. Install the appropriate version of `pylink` by running the `install_pylink.py` script from the EyeLink Developers ToolKit (see their instructions for more details).
 Note that the version on PyPi (that you might install via `pip`) is 0.3.3; this code was developed with `pylink` version 2.1.762.0.
-1. Move `error.wav`, `type.wav` and `qbeep.wav` from one of the PsychoPy Coder examples into the cloned directory.
+1. Move `error.wav`, `type.wav` and `qbeep.wav` from one of the PsychoPy Coder examples from SR-Research (likely stored in `~/Applications/Eyelink`) into the cloned directory.
 These files are required for EyeLink calibration.
 We don't actually use these files (in fact, we actively turn off sounds in the calibration), but the `pylink` calibration code from SR-Research will crash if they don't exist.

 The same Python environment can be used for the real-time PsychoPy code and the Python simulation code.

 #### MATLAB

-If you are running the MATLAB simulation code, these scripts additional require the following toolboxes:
+If you are running the MATLAB simulation code, these scripts additional require the following MATLAB toolboxes:

 - Signal Processing Toolbox
 - Statistics and Machine Learning Toolbox